gradle/gradle/design-docs/testing-toolkit.md

 # Backlog

 - Setting up a multi-project build should be easy.
 At the moment a user would have to do all the leg work.
 The work required could be simplified by introducing helper methods.
+- Potentially when running under the plugin dev plugin, defer clean up of test daemons to some finalizer task
+- Have test daemons reuse the artifact cache and other caches in ~/.gradle, and just ignore the configuration files there.